The Working Hands Project

 I was struck by

 how many of us there were.
 Where had I gotten the sense that I was rare?
+And why had I imagined myself to be on the front lines of a vanguard?
 At the electrical supply house, I sometimes ran into Carol Dixon, who had been running Carol’s Electric for over thirty years.
 I came across Tradeswomen Magazine, published from 1981-1998 by blue collar women for blue collar women, filled with personal accounts, essays, letters, and photos.
-Statistically, of course, we are rare.
-In the US, about 4% of tradespeople are women[1].
-But percentages belie numbers and therefore stories; 4% equates to over 81,000 tradeswomen, each with their own stories.

-Women’s skilled labor is not a modern phenomenon.
+Women’s skilled labor is not a modern phenomenon,

-As Elizabeth Wayland Barber notes in Women’s Work: The First 20,000 Years (1994), women’s skilled labor is not a modern phenomenon.
+as Elizabeth Wayland Barber notes in Women’s Work: The First 20,000 Years (1994).

 Records from the